 Jair Jurrjens Contract Information:

-Signed a minor league deal with the Tigers in July of 2013.
+Signed a minor league contract with the Dodgers in March of 2017.

 To instantly reveal our fantasy analysis of every player – including Jair Jurrjens – simply subscribe now.

 |Career (View All)||138||128||1||767.3||761||317||70||514||264||53||38||0||–||–||3.72||1.34|